meltingscales/chem-124/labs/2/report.md

 To approximate Avogadro's number using a one-atom layer (monolayer) of a substance.

-# Materials

-- Volumetric pipet
-- $10mL$ graduated cylinders
-- Watchglass
-- Water
-- Pure hexane
-- A mixture of pure hexane and stearic acid

 # Procedures

-## Calibration of the pipet

-A small amount of hexane is poured into the $10mL$ beaker.

-A pipet is used to drop hexane until an integer mL measurement is reached.
+A small amount of hexane is poured into a beaker.
+A pipet is used to drop hexane to another empty container until an integer measurement is reached.
+This step calibrates the pipet's $\frac{drops}{mL}$.
+This is repeated five times and the average of the five measurements is taken.

-Then, drops of hexane are added at a constant angle until the next integer is reached.
-This number is recorded as "Drops per $1.00mL$".

-The last step is repeated until your measurements are within 5 drops of eachother.

-The average of all measurements is used as the "drops per $1.00mL$" measurement.

-## Measuring the volume of stearic acid to form a monolayer

-1. The watchglass's diameter is measured and recorded.
-2. The watchglass is filled edge-to-edge with water.
-Skin oils will disrupt this experiment.
-3. The stearic acid solution is added drop-by-drop to the watchglass.

-    The stearic acid drops can be observed with the aid of a bright light or glare at an angle, striking the position that the drop was deposited.

-    A pause of at least 5 seconds should be inserted each time a drop is added.
-    This is to ensure that the stearic acid drop has time to be observed slowly forming a monolayer.

-    When the stearic acid drop takes more that 30 seconds to fully flatten out, the stearic acid drops are done being added.

-    The number of drops is then recorded.

-For increased accuracy, this experiment can be repeated.
+A watchglass is filled edge-to-edge with water.
+A solution of stearic acid is slowly dropped onto the water by pipet.
+The stearic acid drops will take longer to flatten out onto the water the more there is.
+After about 20-30 drops, the stearic acid should take longer than 30 seconds to fully flatten out, which means the experiment is complete.

 ## Post-lab